-This imposing structure consists of a basement which is quadrangular in shape—each side is almost 90 meters long, and this part of the building is 15 meters high.
-The cylinder which sits at the top of this structure is 64 meters in diameter, and 21 meters high.
-The mausoleum was originally adorned with a roof-top garden, a statue of Hadrian, and a bronze statue of a four-horse chariot, called a quadriga.
-The whole was enclosed in a high wall with bronze gates, which were decorated with peacocks (these are thought to have been a funerary symbol).
+The Castel Sant'Angelo, also known as the Mausoleum of Hadrian, is located in the district of Borgo, in Rome.
+This cylindrical building was built on the right bank of the river Tiber between 135 and 139 AD.
+The ashes of the Roman Emperor Hadrian, who died in 138 AD, were placed there when the building was completed.
+Until the year 217 AD, the ashes of other Roman Emperors were also placed here, a room deep inside the building's interior.This imposing structure consists of a quadrangular basement in shape—each side is almost 90 meters long, and this part of the building is 15 meters high.
+The cylinder which sits at the top of this structure is 64 meters in diameter and 21 meters high.
+The mausoleum was originally adorned with a roof-top garden, a statue of Hadrian, and a bronze statue of a four-horse chariot called a quadriga.
+The whole was enclosed in a high wall with bronze gates, decorated with peacocks (these are thought to have been a funerary symbol).
 These are now gone—the top of the fortress is now adorned by a bronze statue of an angel, built by Flemish sculpture Pieter Verschaffelt in the eighteenth century.
-This statue represents an angel who, it is said, manifested atop the fortress in 590 AD, and performed a miracle, ending a plague which had infested Rome.
+This statue represents an angel who, it is said, manifested atop the fortress in 590 AD and performed a miracle, ending a plague that had infested Rome.
 It is after this event that the structure became known as the Castel Sant'Angelo.

 The Castel Sant'Angelo is connected to the rest of the city via the Ponte Sant'Angelo, also known as the Bridge of Hadrian.
-The bridge is decorated with exquisitely-detailed marble statues depicting angels in various poses—these were not part of the original bridge, but were added during the Baroque period, in the seventeenth century.
+The bridge is decorated with exquisitely-detailed marble statues depicting angels in various poses—these were not part of the original bridge but were added during the Baroque period in the seventeenth century.

 In the thirteenth century, the structure was acquired by the Papacy and converted into a Papal castle.
 In 1277, the structure was occupied by Pope Nicholas III, under whose rule the mausoleum was connected to the Vatican by means of a fortified corridor known as the Passetto di Borgo.
 This 800-meter-long tunnel served as an escape route for endangered Popes on numerous occasions.
 In 1494, for example, the tunnel was used by Pope Alexander IV to escape from the French king Charles VIII.
-The fortress was also a refuge for Pope Clement VII, when Rome was sacked in 1527.
+The fortress was also a refuge for Pope Clement VII when Rome was sacked in 1527.
 Clement VII was another Pope who made use of the Passetto di Borgo.

 A chapel was added to the structure by Pope Leo X, and later richly-decorated rooms were added by Pope Paul III, intended to be a safe residence for future Popes if the city was besieged again.
 These rooms are adorned with frescoes and other decorations.
 Later, the Castel Sant'Angelo was used by the Papal state as a prison—among others, Giordano Bruno was imprisoned there for six years, from around 1593 to 1599, for heresy, blasphemy, and immoral conduct, which included his belief that the Earth revolved around the sun, rather than the opposite situation which was part of church dogma at the time.